Sparronator9999/YAMDCC/README.md

 2: As of v2.0.38, MSI Center takes about 950 MB of storage space when counting the UWP app (749 MB) and the files installed on first launch to `C:\Program Files (x86)\MSI` (205 MB).
-YAMDCC's installed size is based on the Release build of [commit 1ad9a1f](https://github.com/Sparronator9999/YAMDCC/commit/1ad9a1f), and includes all unzipped program files, but excludes config XMLs.
+YAMDCC's installed size is based on the Release build of [v1.0 Beta 2](https://github.com/Sparronator9999/YAMDCC/releases/tag/v1.0.0-beta.2), and includes all unzipped program files, but excludes config XMLs.

 3: MSI Center only supports setting the charge threshold to 60%, 80%, or 100%, while YAMDCC can set